ChaerinMin/plaster/README.md

 ### Install Anaconda

-- Download the Anaconda installer script:
+- Download the Anaconda installer script, or any other python environment you want:

 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-latest-Linux-x86_64.sh